GuyFox70/rsschool-cv/cv.md

   ```

 In code above, I assign main class and constructor of class.
 In the constructor, I defined variables and start base method, which begin game.
 Full code you can find in Github.
 It was my first time, when I use OOP in javascript.

+## My education

+I graduated MISIS National University of Science and Technology, department 'Electrical and Energetic'.
+In the university, I began to learn programming microcontrollers, then web programming.
+Everything I know, I studied myself with internet.